Kaizen Tracker

 Constraints Drive Simplicity

-Implementation constraints turned into design virtues.
-The minimal log form exists partly because a simple form is easier to build — but it's also just better UX.
-Constraints forced me to prioritize what actually mattered.
+Some of the simplest design choices came out of build constraints.
+The minimal log form is partly there because a short form is faster to build — but it's also just better UX.

 Next Steps